The Challenges of Starting a Blog

 Patiently Waiting for Results

 You will often read that blogging is a marathon, not a sprint.
-These my friends are very true words.
+These, my friends, are very true words.
 Blogging is a process that requires time and patience to understand.

 Everyone says it, you hit the publish button on your first post after spending days (or weeks or even months) on developing your blog and you expect immediate results.
 I read this time and time again and would think to myself that I would never expect that…and then I did.
 I totally anticipated hundreds of visitors the first week.
 I knew it didn’t work that way, but I didn’t care.
 I thought my blog would be different.